LucasCanaparo/LucasCanaparo/README.md

 <br/>

 ### urLearning 📚 <br/>
 Henry's bootcamp group project.
-Web page dedicated to the creation and distribution of courses, free or paid, available to all users.
+Web page dedicated to the creation and distribution of courses, free or paid, available to all users around the world.
-Using technologies like JavaScript, React, Redux, SQL, Sequelize, Express, HTML, CSS and others like Cloudinary (for the videos), Nodemailer(Emails), Firebase and  Stripe.
+Using technologies like JavaScript, React, Redux, SQL, Sequelize, Express, HTML, CSS and others like Cloudinary (for the videos), Nodemailer(Emails), Firebase and  Stripe. <br/>
-I leave the link to the deploy, we use Vercel and Render: https://lnkd.in/eN8XJheG Also, a short video showing the project: https://lnkd.in/eC7sRKP4
+I leave the link to the deploy, we use Vercel and Render: https://lnkd.in/eN8XJheG <br/>
+Also, a short video showing the project: https://lnkd.in/eC7sRKP4
 <br/>
 <br/>